 |4||Network Settings Reset|

-By default the board will shipped with all switch channels in OFF position.
-WiFi configuration, Factory reset and Network settings reset are explained in following sections in detail.
+By default, the board will be shipped with all switch channels in the OFF position.
+WiFi configuration, Factory reset, and Network settings reset is explained in the following sections in detail.

 Configuring 16 Channel WiFi GPIO Module